Skip to main content

 In 1978 Theatre Arts faculty member Mark Medoff proposed staging the nationally award-winning play, “Equus” by Peter Shaffer at NMSU.
 He duly warned administrators that the play had a nude scene.
 Assured that this nudity was a brief but integral part of the play, President Gerald Thomas agreed to the production.
 Word circulated quickly, however, that NMSU was about to stage a “pornographic” play and letters of condemnation poured in, both from conservative elements outside and within the university.
 Eventually, the protesters persuaded the City Attorney to threaten to “march on stage and arrest any students who were nude.”
 In response, Medoff enlisted the aid of the American Civil Liberties Union, and the federal courts promptly issued an injunction forbidding any action against the production by the City Attorney.
 The play went on and was sold out for its entire run.

 According to Dr. Thomas Gale, “… in my mind, this was partly the coming of age in the institution.
-It became a really much more sophisticated place.
+It became a much more sophisticated place.
 I think the faculty, particularly in Arts and Sciences, and I think the Business and some of the other Colleges, developed more respect for the institution [and] felt that they were teaching at a first-class institution.”